Aston Martin DB6: Later models and variants

 A convertible body style was also offered, named the Volante.
 This was introduced at the 1966 London Motor Show.
 The DB6-based Volante succeeded the earlier (1965–1966) Volantes which were built on the last of the DB5 chassis' and were known as "short chassis" Volantes.
 Of the later DB6-based Volantes just 140 were built, including 29 high-output Vantage Volante versions, highly prized by collectors.

 Charles III owns a DB6-based Volante MkII that has been converted to run on E85.

 Shooting Brake

-A total of six or seven DB6 Shooting-brakes were produced by British coachbuilder Harold Radford, with three more by FLM Panelcraft The engine options (282 and 325 hp) were the same as for the DB6 Saloon.
+A total of six DB6 Shooting-brakes were produced by British coachbuilder Harold Radford, with two more by FLM Panelcraft The engine options (282 and 325 hp) were the same as for the DB6 Saloon.